-The BPS code of practice sets specific expectations about how a Psychologist should behave, both at work and outside of work, how much on-going training to have, and also sets high ethical standards for their work with patients.
+The BPS code of practice sets specific expectations about how a Psychologist should behave, both at work and outside of work, how much ongoing training to have, and sets high ethical standards for their work with patients.

 When a Psychologist is registered with the BPS and has achieved a level of experience in applied practice, they can call themselves a “Chartered Psychologist”.
-The BPS gives this title and it’s based on the fact that the BPS operates under a Royal Charter, similar to the Royal College of Psychiatrist, Royal College of Nursing.
+The BPS gives this title, and it’s based on the fact that the BPS operates under a Royal Charter, similar to the Royal College of Psychiatrists, Royal College of Nursing.

 What is the difference between a Senior, a Principal and a Consultant Psychologist?

-These are all titles that show the seniority of a Psychologist and reflect the NHS competency framework for psychologists.
-A newly qualified psychologist doesn’t have an additional title, which demonstrates both lack of experience and seniority.
-As they become more experienced and take on additional responsibilities (e.g. supervise other psychologists, manage smaller services, run more substantial complex services) they progress to Senior, Principal and Consultant level.
+These are all titles that show a psychologist’s seniority and reflect the NHS competency framework for psychologists.
+A newly qualified psychologist doesn’t have an additional title, demonstrating both lacks of experience and seniority.
+As they become more experienced and take on additional responsibilities (e.g. supervise other psychologists, manage smaller services, run more substantial complex services), they progress to Senior, Principal and Consultant levels.